Esinko/viljami/README.md

 Tämä sovellus ei myöskään käsittele käyttäjätietoja lainkaan.

 # Notice
 Application still in development.
-Development features are enabled and teh application is overall not even close to the final version!!!
+Development features are enabled and the application is overall not even close to the final version!!!